Monster Energy NASCAR Cup Series – Race No. 14 – Pocono 400

 Tire Codes: Left-side — D-4744; Right-side — D-4710

 Left Front — 18 psi; Left Rear — 18 psi;

 Right Front — 41 psi; Right Rear — 37 psi

-Notes – New set-up for Cup and Xfinity at Pocono: Teams in the Monster Energy NASCAR Cup and Xfinity Series will run the same tire set-up at Pocono this weekend . . . these are two new Goodyear tire codes for this week, featuring construction updates on both sides of the car compared to what was run at Pocono last season . . . as on all NASCAR ovals greater than one mile in length, teams are required to run inner liners on all four tire positions at Pocono . . . air pressure in those inner liners should be 12-25 psi greater than that of the outer tire.
+Notes – New left-side tire debuts at Pocono: Teams in the Monster Energy NASCAR Cup Series and Xfinity Series will run the same tire set-up at Pocono this weekend . . . this is the same right-side tire code these teams ran at Pocono last season, with a new left-side code . . . compared to what was run in 2017, this left-side features a construction update to align it with what is run at other speedways . . . as on all NASCAR ovals greater than one mile in length, teams are required to run inner liners on all four tire positions at Pocono . . . air pressure in those inner liners should be 12-25 psi greater than that of the outer tire.